xapple/libcbm_runner/roadmap.md

   want only one AIDB, there needs to be a mechanism to changes those soil decomposition parameters for all countries.

-## Wontfix

-Clarify the meaning of this
-- Move def classif_df(self): from pump/output_data to an object that belongs to the runner

 # Done